openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 It recommended that components use Python's built-in [`logging` module.](https://docs.python.org/3/library/logging.html) The component should `import logging` and call `logging.getLogger('<componentName>')` to get a logger instance.
 The component should not configure logging itself.
-The component executor will configure the `logging` module for the component.
+The Component Executor will configure the `logging` module for the component.
 The logger will write log messages to standard error and `${MPF_LOG_PATH}/${THIS_MPF_NODE}/log/<componentName>.log`.
 Note that multiple instances of the same component can log to the same file.
 Also, logging content can span multiple lines.